Taking inspiration from nature

 Rats navigate and hunt in complete darkness, motivating the development of robot rats that rely on tactile sensing from whiskers instead of camera vision.

-There are many more examples, but a key point to note in bioinspired design is recognising where biology has already provided a solution, evolved and refined over millions of years, to a problem that an engineer has today.
+There are many more examples, but to summarise, a key aspect of bioinspired design is recognising where biology has already provided a solution, evolved and optimised over millions of years, to a problem that an engineer has today.

 © The University of Sheffield